What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Study Design

 To examine issue resolution dynamics within SWSs, we focus on three widely adopted platforms: Galaxy\footnote{https://github.com/galaxyproject}, Nextflow\footnote{https://github.com/nextflow-io}, and Snakemake\footnote{https://github.com/snakemake}.
-These systems are representative of the broader SWS landscape, each supported by a large and active developer community and exhibiting extensive issue-tracking activity on GitHub \cite{alam2025empirical}.
+A large and active developer community supports these systems and exhibits extensive issue-tracking activity on GitHub.
 They also embody distinct paradigms of workflow design and execution: Galaxy provides a graphical, web-based environment that simplifies workflow construction for domain scientists \cite{galaxy2022galaxy}; Nextflow introduces a domain-specific language for portable and scalable workflow execution across heterogeneous environments \cite{di2017nextflow}; and Snakemake offers a Python-based framework emphasizing automation and reproducibility \cite{koster2012snakemake}.
 The diversity of these systems enables a comprehensive examination of issue management practices across varying design philosophies and user communities.
 Moreover, their open-source nature and long development histories (spanning over a decade) provide transparent, longitudinal datasets suitable for our analysis.

 At the time of data collection (September 2025), the Galaxy project supported 147 repositories, Nextflow had 106 repositories, and Snakemake had 63 repositories, resulting in a total of 316 repositories.
-Among 316 repositories, we find that 197 of them contain issues.
-To answer our research questions, we collect issue data from these 197 repositories using the GitHub API.
-In total, we retrieve 21,116 issues.
+Among them, 197 contain issues.
+To answer our RQs, we collect issue data from these 197 repositories using the GitHub API.
+In total, we retrieved 21,116 issues.
 For each issue, we capture all available fields, including the issue's title, body, creation and closing timestamps, state (open or closed), labels, and discussion comments.
 In addition to issue-level information, we collect associated repository metadata, such as the number of stars, forks, and contributors, to characterize project popularity and community engagement.